Back to Overview

 Another way a firm can signal quality is by building a brand name.
 A brand name is valuable only if consumers associate it with quality, and the firm can build this association only with time and resources.
 Once a brand name is established, it is in the interests of the firm to protect it by not offering a poor-quality product with its brand name.
 When a firm with an established brand name does offer a poor-quality product, it usually puts a different name on the product so as not to endanger the public's perception of its brand name.

 The fact that a college education can signal qualities to employers has raised some interesting questions about why people get college educations.
 A popular answer among economists has been that education builds human capital, that is, it is a way of investing in people to increase their productivity.
 More recently some economists have suggested that this view is wrong or at best only partly true, and that college education mostly serves as a way of signaling to future employers.
 If education is merely a way of signaling, if it is only a complex gauntlet that eliminates those who are not intelligent and do not have perseverance, then the social usefulness of college education may not be very great.
 From the viewpoint of the student, it does not matter--the benefits are the same either way.
-Though most economists believe that education both builds human capital and acts as a signal, the relative importance of these two functions is still disputed.
+Although most economists believe that education both builds human capital and acts as a signal, the relative importance of these two functions is still disputed.

 In the discussion of efficiency we considered the case in which a bundle of resources had three possible uses: one valued at $25, one at $22, and one at $20.
 We concluded that an efficient market sent those resources to the place where they were worth $25.
 Suppose, though, that this use has an information problem, so the seller must spend $5 to signal to the buyers that the product really is worth $25.
 Will the resources go to the most valuable use?